Evidence tells us drinking alcohol contributes to increasing a person’s risk of developing breast cancer.1,2,3

 The body breaks down alcohol into a substance called acetaldehyde which can cause changes in our DNA.
-This can trigger a response in the body which leads to cancerous cells developing.10,11
+This can trigger a response in the body which leads to cancerous cells developing.13,14

-Alcohol increases levels of female hormone oestrogen – high levels of oestrogen can cause a cancer cell continually to multiply.12
+Alcohol increases levels of the female hormone oestrogen – high levels of oestrogen can cause vulnerable cells continually to excessively multiply and become cancerous.15

-Just drinking a few drinks each week increases your risk of breast cancer.17 If you do choose to drink alcohol, it is best to drink within the UK Chief Medical Officers’ (CMO) low risk drinking guidelines and to spread your drinking throughout the week, incorporating several drink-free days.
+Drinking alcohol increases your risk of breast cancer.18,19 If you do choose to drink alcohol, it’s best to drink within the UK Chief Medical Officers’ (CMO) low risk drinking guidelines and to spread your drinking throughout the week, incorporating several drink-free days every week.